 5. Digital Disruptor

 The butterfly stage of your digital transformation.
 Digital Disruptors have moved from weekly monitoring to daily monitoring, helping them leverage their data streams for impactful real-time optimisation and decision-making.
 They also invest in innovation and integrate machine learning and AI into their automation.

 One of the biggest factors separating Transformers from Disruptors is evolving beyond A/B testing to use multivariate testing — this adds additional variables and complexity to each test.
 Multivariate testing applies to a range of use cases including testing targeted and personalised emails to nurture leads.

 We’ve learned from the Luddites that keeping up with technology is key to staying competitive.

 For businesses today, that means developing your digital maturity.
 We’ve written about the steps you can take to improve your company’s digital maturity

 Whether you operate a start-up, small business or large organisation, understanding what it means to be digitally mature, and implementing the appropriate solutions to achieve it, will instantly put you ahead of your competition and — most importantly — allow you to engage with the customers of tomorrow.

 We’ve also built out a model for assessing your digital maturity and what you can do to expand your capabilities within each digital maturity stage.
 Download our guide to kickstart your digital transformation journey.

 How digitally mature is your company?
-Find out today, Download our Digital Maturity guide by clicking below.
+Find out today, Download our Digital Maturity guide.